jvpoulos/Attention-OCR/README.md

 --no-load-model
 ```

-You will see something like the following output in `log.txt':
+You will see something like the following output in `log.txt`:

 ```
 ...